oskarlakner/device-recall-tdd-workshop-1740481706/README.md

 This repository contains the code for the **Device Recall TDD Workshop**.
 In this hands-on project, you'll build a Ruby application that reads large CSV files, applies recall rules based on device data, handles various sale statuses, and generates final reports.
 You'll learn Test-Driven Development (TDD), build modular Service Objects, and harness the power of dry‑rb libraries for robust business logic.

-## Demo

-_This project is designed for workshop exercises.
-A live demo is not available, but you can run the application locally by following the instructions below._

 ## About

 The goal of this project is to guide you through creating a production-ready Ruby application using best practices and advanced patterns.
 Core features include: